-Team Penske’s championship season coincided with the racing team’s adoption of a new engineering platform that included the software for computer-aided design, engineering, and manufacturing and PLM.
+Team Penske’s championship season coincided with the racing team’s adoption of the digital twin that included the software for computer-aided design, engineering, and manufacturing and PLM.

 As the team’s contract with its previous solution provider approached its end in 2017, Team Penske began investigating alternatives and evaluating new technologies that could enhance its performance in the fast-paced and demanding world of race car development.
 The engineering teams were in favor of Siemens PLM Software’s platform and CAD system because of its extensive use and proven reputation in automotive development.
 Team Penske started the conversation with Siemens, which continued to a proof of concept, then accelerated to a faster pace.
 “We were changing to another system, not just the CAD, but also the PLM,” says Mark Stewart, director of information technology at Team Penske.
 “We were also changing over the machine shop – all of the machining and the postprocessing.
 Processes had to change.
 How could we be sure we were making the right decision?
 Everyone had to be educated quickly enough to grasp this and actually be successful.”